mkinney/learn-terraform-aws-instance/readme.txt

 # TODO: there's gotta be a better way
  tf state show 'aws_instance.app_server' | grep public_dns
     public_dns                           = "ec2-34-222-139-228.us-west-2.compute.amazonaws.com"
+# added an output, but would like to be able query this via the command line, too

 ansible myhosts -m ping -i inventory.ini